Your shopping cart is empty

 This will play any audio file of your choice to a caller.
 You will also be able to hear the audio.
 You will, however, not be able to speak over the audio.
 This would be particularly useful if you were, say, about to take payment over the phone and want to have an audio file read out to a customer that outlines certain terms and conditions.

 This * code is mostly used for recording audio files to be added to your account.
+It is on your account by default as *50.
 For example, over the holidays, if you want to record an out of hours message you can dial your allocated *code and record your audio, you will then be asked to press any key to end the recording and press 1 to save the audio.
-The saved audio will probably save as a file named with a jumble of letters and numbers on the last page of your audio recordings.
+The saved audio will show up in the Custom Audio tab.